coder8080/codestart_main/README.md

 ## E-mail

 In order for users to reset their paswords, the site needs an email address.
 I simply created a google account and used it.
-I think, the site will work with any other email provider - mail.ru, yandex.ru and others, but I haven't tested it.
+I think, the site will work with any other email provider - mail.ru, yandex.ru, etc. , but I haven't tested it.
 So i advice you to create a google account too.
+If you use email provider, distinct from google, you need to explicitly specify his smtp server address in `docker-compose.yml` > services > mailer > environment > HOST.
+If you use google, you don't need to change this parametr.
-Settings of an email account are specified at `docker-compose.yml` file in the root folder at services > mailer > environment > LOGIN and PASSWORD (lines 35 and 36).
+Required settings of an email account (login and password) are specified at `docker-compose.yml` file in the root folder at services > mailer > environment > LOGIN and PASSWORD (lines 35 and 36).
 If you won't specify email account settings, password reset won't work.

 # Goals